About Us Contact Shop

 • Konchi-in Temple (big and super gorgeous!)

 Japan is known for its bathhouses and this one was turned into a super cute cafe!
-And it’s such a great place to go on a date (or by yourself with a book) and relax with a cozy drink out of the cold fall air.
+It’s such a great place to go on a date (or by yourself with a book) and relax with a cozy drink out of the cold fall air.

 Definitely bring your camera though!
 It’s very photogenic.